CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 or

-* hpc6a.48xlarge (96 cpus/node) only available in <b>us-east-2</b> region
-with 384 GiB memory, using two 48-core 3rd generation AMD EPYC 7003 series processors built on 7nm process nodes for increased efficiency with a total of 96 cores (4 GiB of memory per core), Elatic Fabric Adapter (EFA) and Nitro Hypervisor (lower cost than c6a.48xlarge)
+* hpc6a.48xlarge (96 cpus/node) with 384 GiB memory, using two 48-core 3rd generation AMD EPYC 7003 series processors built on 7nm process nodes for increased efficiency with a total of 96 cores (4 GiB of memory per core), Elastic Fabric Adapter (EFA) and Nitro Hypervisor (lower cost than c6a.48xlarge)  <b>only available in us-east-2 region</b>

 <a href="https://aws.amazon.com/ec2/instance-types/hpc6/">HPC6a EC2 Instance</a>